434th Flying Training Squadron: Cold War

 The squadron trained as fighter-day, and later, tactical fighter squadron from, 1952–1962.
 It was not manned from, 3 January 1962 – October 1966.
-In 1966, began training McDonnell F-4 Phantom II crews for assignment in Southeast Asia.
+In 1966, it began training McDonnell F-4 Phantom II crews for assignment in Southeast Asia.
 In August 1972, the squadron deployed to Thailand, where it served under operational control of 49th Tactical Fighter Wing.
 It engaged in combat over North and South Vietnam.
 It redeployed to the U.S. in October 1972.
 By 1975, the 434th provided combat aircrew training for U.S. and Allied pilots.
 From 1977 to 1991, the squadron trained pilots, weapon systems officers, and forward air controllers.